 Even Gligar gets an evolution with Gliscor (which you can get by leveling in the night while holding the Razor Fang).
 I remember him mostly because Ash has one in the Anime.
+Though from Gen 2, I was happy that Gligar got this evolution, making it even better in battles with its Ground/Flying mix.
 Very cool Pokemon for sure and has the cool looks going on!

 Talk about a Pokemon that is so mundane to obtain.
 I mean you already have to trade it over once to get Porygon2 while it’s holding an item, but doing it again for Porygon-Z is just adding salt to the wound.
 It’s kind of goofy looking with its eyes and the triangular body too.
 I liked Porygon2’s duck look, but I’m not sure where GameFreak was wanting to take this design.

 Hey we finally get an answer to why male Ralts end up as Gardevoir.
 I suppose the whole gender situation came front and GameFreak decided to branch out and let Kirlia (depending on male or female) split paths.
 The male Kirlia (which still looks too feminine) now evolves into Gallade by use of a Dawn Stone.
 It also changes its typing to Psychic/Fighting (sharing it with the Medicham line).
 One of the cooler designs by far!